Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 ### [@ApiOperation](http://docs.swagger.io/swagger-core/current/apidocs/index.html?io/swagger/annotations/ApiOperation.html)

 The `@ApiOperation` is used to declare a single operation.
 An operation is considered a unique combination of a path and a HTTP method.
-Only methods that are annotated with `@ApiOperation` will be scanned and added the Swagger definition.

 A JAX-RS usage would be:
 ```java